 MANKATO, Minn. -- Setting up the day at Minnesota Vikings training camp:

-More observations from Monday's practice:
+More observations from Friday's preseason game: